Student Clubs

 Design Build Institute of America (DBIA)

-The Cal Poly San Luis Obispo Student Chapter of the Design-Build Institute of America is founded on the principles of integration and collaboration between all of the related disciplines of the Built Environment.
-We believe that regardless of major, year, previous experience, or background, everyone's voice has equal value at our table.
+The Cal Poly San Luis Obispo Student Chapter of the Design-Build Institute of America is founded on the principles of integration and collaboration between all the related disciplines of the Built Environment.
+Regardless of major, year, previous experience, or background, everyone's voice has equal value at our table.

-It is our main goal to simply increase communication (between all students, of all years, and all majors in the CAED and other related departments).
-We have many goals and can see this club being a part of many exciting things, but before ANY of that can happen we need to go back to the basics and we all know that the most basic and fundamental thing we can do is establish working relationships between all those in the CAED.
+Our primary goal is to increase communication (between all students of all years and all majors in the CAED and other related departments).
+We have many goals and can see this club being a part of many exciting things.
+Still, before ANY of that can happen we need to go back to the basics, and we all know that the most fundamental thing we can do is establish working relationships between all those in the CAED.

-We envision this club to be completely shaped and purposed for and by the people who decide to give us their time.
-We have ideas for events, field trips, accreditation, competitions etc., but none of that will come to fruition without the support of a solid base of students, which includes you.
+We envision this club to be shaped entirely and purposed for and by the people who decide to give us their time.
+We have ideas for events, field trips, accreditation, competitions, etc., but none of that will come to fruition without the support of a solid student base, including you.

-If you think integration is cool, if you have a desire to understand all sides of the Built Environment, or if you want to know what the heck the Built Environment is then this club will be worth your time!
+If you think integration is fascinating, want to understand all sides of the Built Environment, or want to know what the Built Environment is, then this club will be worth your time!

 Advisors